SC admits plea seeking cap on fees to be charged for COVID-19 patients

 Meanwhile, the Tamil Nadu government has included treatment of persons affected with coronavirus in private hospitals under the Chief Minister's Health Insurance Scheme.

 The package for the treatment has also been fixed by the government.
-This move comes in the wake of the cases in State breaching the 27,000 mark.
+This move comes in the wake of the cases in State breaching the 27,000-mark.

 Till now, TN has been providing treatment free of cost in government hospitals across the State.
 Now, those families who are enrolled under the CM's Health Insurance Scheme can avail the treatment.